-This article and short video from The Honest Carpenter will walk you through a craftsman window trim installation step by step.
-Along the way, you’ll learn about craftsman design concepts, and best methods for saving money on your craftsman window project.
+This article and short video from The Honest Carpenter walks you through a craftsman window trim installation.
+Along the way, you’ll learn about craftsman design concepts.
+Plus, best methods for saving money on your craftsman window project.

 Pre-prime Pine Trim

-Installing custom craftsman window trim is really no more complicated than making a series of accurate measurements and cuts, and then shooting casings into place with a handful of well-placed fasteners.
+Installing custom craftsman window trim is really not that complicated.
+First, make a series of accurate measurements and cuts.
+Then you shoot the casings into place with a handful of well-placed fasteners.

 That said, making nice craftsman window trim profiles is nearly impossible without using power tools.
-Cuts need to be sharp and clean, and fasteners need to be driven quickly and without heavy force.
+Cuts need to be sharp and clean.
+Additionally, fasteners need to be driven quickly and without heavy force.

 A decent compressor and brad nailer are essential.
-You’re also going to need a variety of brad nails to shoot through the varying wood thicknesses in the project.
-If you don’t feel like buying boxes of every size, brad combo packs can be very helpful.
+Plus, you also need a variety of brad nails to shoot through the varying wood thicknesses.
+Luckily, if you don’t feel like buying boxes of every size, brad combo packs are available.